-Yarra is deeply proud of its connection to the Aboriginal community.
-Acknowledgment of the area's rich indigenous history and increasing the opportunities to recognise Yarra's first people are important for Council; we are committed to increasing the visibility of Wurundjeri Woi Wurrung, Aboriginal and Torres Strait Islander people, culture, issues and achievements.
+Yarra is deeply proud of its connection to the Aboriginal and Torres Straight Islander community.
+Acknowledgment of the area's rich First Nations history and increasing the opportunities to recognise Yarra's First Peoples are important for Council.
+We are committed to increasing the visibility of Wurundjeri Woi Wurrung, Aboriginal and Torres Strait Islander people, culture, issues and achievements.
 Our Yana Ngargna (continuing connection) Plan is our fourth partnerships policy to strengthen and continue Yarra as a place that values Aboriginal culture and identity.